AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/sugarcrm-accounts-contacts.md

 To validate that you have correctly set up the source and [!DNL SugarCRM Accounts & Contacts] data is being ingested, follow the steps below:

-* In the Platform UI, select **[!UICONTROL View Dataflows]** beside the [!DNL SugarCRM Events] card menu on the sources catalog.
+* In the Platform UI, select **[!UICONTROL View Dataflows]** beside the [!DNL SugarCRM Accounts & Contacts] card menu on the sources catalog.
 Next, select **[!UICONTROL Preview dataset]** to verify the data that was ingested.

-* Depending on the object type you are working with, you can verify the aggregated data against the counts visible on the [!DNL SugarMarket] Events page below:
+* Depending on the object type you are working with, you can verify the aggregated data against the counts visible on the [!DNL SugarMarket] Accounts or Contacts pages below:

 >[!BEGINTABS]